Poignay/Symfonyenglish/README.md

 #Symphony English
-A english project for DEVOPS degrees to validate our dregree.
+An English project for our DEVOPS degree (not plural) to validate our dregree.

 Description of the project :
-Our project is to make a website which present symfony framework.
-The objective
-is to discover this technology and learn how to use it.
+Our project is to make a website which present (3rd person singular) the (need article for singular noun) symfony framework.
+The objective  is to discover this technology and learn how to use it.

 Description of the team :
 Poignay => Thomas Montoya